-from the analysis due to their wide-spread lead fields, leaving the 204 planar gradiometer channels.
+was used to reduce noise, and the data were downsampled to 150 Hz.
+Magnetometer channels were excluded from the analysis due to their wide-spread lead fields, leaving the 204 planar gradiometer channels.

-The data were analyzed as described above in Section 3.1.
+The data were analyzed as described above in General methods.
 The number of estimated components was set to 10; since our goal is to develop a method which directly finds the most interesting sources, this number was chosen to be significantly smaller than the number of dimensions after PCA.

-Fourier-ICA with the robust measure was performed on this data.
+Fourier-ICA with the robust measure was performed on these data.
 Again, for comparison, basic (time-domain) ICA was also applied to the same data, with the two nonlinearities tanh and pow3 (kurtosis), and for further comparison, SOBI and Fourier-ICA with JADE were performed.
-Reliability analysis, sorting of the components, and visualization were performed as described in Section 3.4.
+Reliability analysis, sorting of the components, and visualization were performed as described in simulation 3.